Heri-K/eportfolio/README.md

 The program is aimed at helping investors manage their portfolios.
 They can add stocks and mutual funds that interest them, buy and sell them, update their prices, and get overall gain from them.
 The program starts with a menu, and requests a user for the input.
 After function is done, program reprints the menu, until "quit" is called.
 "Buy" menu function allows you to buy certain amount of stock and/or mutual fund at a specific price, and the program keeps track of it until program quits.
 "Sell" prompts user for a symbol, quantity, and price, and then searches stock and mutualFunds lists for said symbol.
 If it finds said symbol, updates quantity, price and bookValue of said investement, and displays the payment recieved, alongside with overall gain from seeling said investement (even partially).
 If it does doesnt find the investemtn with said symbol, returns and error, and brings up the menu.
-"Update" goes through every investement (both stock and mutual fund), displays current status of the investement (price and quantity), and prompts user to enter a new price.
+"Update" goes through every investement list, displays current status of the investement (price and quantity), and prompts user to enter a new price.
 Displays updated information about the stock afterwards.
 If no investements were added, throws an error, and returns to the menu.
 "getGain" calculates gain for each individual investement (gain = payment - currBookValue = (quantity * price - comm) - currBookValue), and displays it per investement.
-After looping through both investement types lists, displays overall gain.
+After looping through investement list, displays overall gain.
 If no investements were added to the lists, displays gain of 0, throws an error of "empty list, can't read", andreturns to the menu.
 "search" prompts user for input on symbol, key words for the name, and price range.
 If input field was left blank, search condition is ignored.
+Program then goesthough and checks for the name conditions.
+If the name condition was given, use hash map to find intersect of all given word indexes.
-Program then goes through every element in investement lists, comparing if the element's contents match the search condition.
+Program then goes through every index in intersect of names in investement lists, comparing if the element's contents match the search condition.
 If a mismatch is found (requested: APPS, currItem: AAPL), investement is discarded, and next one is searched.
 If the investement meets all search criteria, investement information is displayed, and next investement is searched.
 If no mathes were found or the lists are empty, throws an error and returns to the menu.
 "printAll" goes through both investement lists, and prints their information.

 <-------------------------Limitations-------------------------->

 One of the biggest current limitations is not being able to convert some strings to ints/float.
 For instance, input: 10a would throw an error as "invalid input" and not convert to "10".
 ~~Another limitation is for_each loop for stocks goes before for_each loop for mutualFund. meaning, if by chance, stock and mutual fund have the same symbol (which they shouldn't, according to the prof), only stock would be detected, and not both.
-Some functions do not immediatly return after finding said element, such as getGain, and they function as intended, but function that do like Sell, will have some problems.~~ Fixed.
+Some functions do not immediatly return after finding said element, such as getGain, and they function as intended, but function that do like Sell, will have some problems.~~

+Fixed.

 <-------------------------Compiling and Running-------------------------->